Early Life of Samuel Curtis

 Brigadier General in the Volunteer Army

-Commander of District of Southwest Missouri and the Army of Southwest Missouri
+Commander of the District of Southwest Missouri and the Army of Southwest Missouri

 Resounding Victory at the Battle of Pea Ridge